-This post is for you if you’ve been tasked with hiring a professional photographer to come in and shoot business headshots of your team.
+This post is for you if you’ve been tasked with hiring a professional headshot photographer to come in and shoot business headshot photos for your team.

 If you’ve never organized a group photoshoot like this before, or if you have and it didn’t go particularly smoothly, I can help.

 Below are the things I talk through with each of my corporate headshot photography clients to help us get on the same page about the goals and vision for the new headshots and the plan for making them a positive and efficient experience for everyone involved.

 When it comes to deciding what style of business headshot photos are right for your particular organization it can help to consider it from some of these angles….